Step 9. Configure Security Settings

 - If you want to encrypt the restored data, select the Use customer-managed encryption key from Google Cloud KMS option and choose the necessary CMEK from the Encryption key drop-down list.

-For a CMEK to be displayed in the list of available encryption keys, it must be stored in the region selected at step 5.
+For a CMEK to be displayed in the list of available encryption keys, it must be stored in the region selected at step 6 of the wizard.

-Due to technical limitations in Google Cloud, Veeam Backup for Google Cloud does not support data encryption with multi-regional and global region keys.
+Due to technical limitations in Google Cloud, Veeam Backup for Google Cloud does not support data encryption with multi-regional keys.
+For more information, see Cloud SQL for MySQL documentation and Cloud SQL for PostgreSQL documentation.